PapaEmeritusX/CinemaRoomManager/README.md

 0. Exit
 > 0
 ```
-Cinema manager build upon multidimensional arrays and some simple functions for command line text interface:
+Cinema manager build upon multidimensional arrays and some simple functions for command line text interface.

 The application is built in a single class, which could be improved by setting the logic from the interface into a separate class.